March 18, 2020

-The previous two articles in our dedicated series about the mechanics of software consulting walked you through the first two out of three steps in launching a project with IT vendors:
+The previous two articles in our dedicated series about the mechanics of IT consulting walked you through the first two out of three steps in launching a project with IT vendors:

 During the pre-sale and analysis phases, you and the vendor were making plans and discussing potential scenarios.
 Now, everything that you have agreed on goes into production and to the programmers and testers who will implement it.
 Let’s go back to the vehicle analogy from the last article and say you have chosen to build an airplane.
 In the previous phase of the project, you sat in a design office reviewing computer models.
 Now you are buying materials and visiting manufacturers at the factory.